 Josef Albers' 'wife'

-Josef Albers, a painter of abstract "squares," took part in early Bauhaus courses by Johannes Itten and later became a professor at the Bauhaus and one of Anni's teachers.
-The two were married in 1925 when the Bauhaus moved to Dessau, but in 1933, after Adolf Hitler seized power in Germany, the couple emigrated to the US.
+Josef Albers, a painter of abstract "squares," took part in early Bauhaus courses by Johannes Itten and later became a professor at the Bauhaus.
+Josef and Anni were married in 1925 when the Bauhaus moved to Dessau, but in 1933, after Adolf Hitler seized power in Germany, the couple emigrated to the US.

 At the legendary North Carolina Black Mountain College, the Albers found a new spiritual and artistic home.
 The famous art institute pursued ideas based on those of the Bauhaus, trying to connect the fine arts with the latest design and architectural philosophies.

 In 1949, Anni Albers became the first designer to be given a solo show at New York's Museum of Modern Art.
 But while the "Anni Albers: Textiles" exhibition traveled around the US, she has been less remembered as a textiles pioneer than the "wife" of her more illustrious husband — partly because her work has been deemed more craft than arts, an unfair distinction suffered by many in the applied arts to this day.